Fujinon GFX 20-35mm F4R WR lens standing up-right

 Fujinon GFX, Lens Reviews, Reviews

 Fujifilm’s GFX medium format cameras offer the compactness of mirrorless with the benefit of a generous 44x33mm sensor, so thumping great big lenses for full-frame 54x40mm 645 DSLRs is becoming less of a thing.
-Indeed, as Fujinon used to supply the components for Hasselblad’s now discontinued HC/HCD models for the H series cameras, it’s little surprise that they’re not only filling that void but expanding what’s on offer with their own brand of lenses.
+Indeed, as Fujinon used to supply the components for Hasselblad’s now discontinued HC/HCD models for the H series cameras (which were then assembled in Sweden according to my contact at Hasselblad), it’s little surprise that they’re not only filling that void but expanding what’s on offer with their brand of lenses.
+These GF lenses don’t have central shutters like the HC/HCDs but then they’re aimed at a different market.

-Perhaps the biggest problem Fuji has, though, is competing with the range of ultra-wides for the smaller FF 36x24mm sensor, once called 35mm format.
-Lenses like this tend to be large anyway and designing one to cover the 44x33mm sensor means it’s likely to be larger still.
+Perhaps the biggest problem Fuji has, though, is competing with the range of ultrawides for the smaller FF 36x24mm sensor, once called 35mm format.
+Lenses like this tend to be large anyway, so designing one to cover the 44x33mm sensor means it’s likely to be larger still.

 The Fujinon GF20-35mm F4R WR features 14 elements in 10 groups, including 3 aspherical, 1 aspherical ED and 3 spherical ED elements.